Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 2. Review queue for unclear cases

-→ create review task
+→ create task

 → team member selects client and document type